-Provided that an election petition questioning the return or the election upon the ground of a corrupt or illegal practice and specifically alleging a payment of money or other act to have been made or done since the date aforesaid by the member whose election is questioned or by an agent of the member or with the privity of the member in pursuance or in furtherance of such corrupt or illegal practice may, so far as respects such corrupt or illegal practice, be presented at any time within twenty-eight days after the date of such payment or act.
+Provided that an election petition questioning the return or the election upon the ground of a corrupt or illegal practice and specifically alleging a payment of money or other act to have been made or done since the date aforseaid by the member whose election is questioned or by an agent of the member or with the privity of the member in pursuance or in furtherance of such corrupt or illegal practice may, so far as respects such corrupt or illegal practice, be presented at any time within twenty-eight days after the date of such payment or act.

-(2) An election petition presented in due time may, for the purpose of questioning the return or the election upon an allegation of a corrupt or illegal practice, be amended with the leave of the Election Judge within the time within which an election petition questioning the return or the election upon that ground may be presented.
+- (2) An election petition presented in due time may, for the purpose of questioning the return or the election upon an allegation of a corrupt or illegal practice, be amended with the leave of the Election Judge within the time within which an election petition questioning the return or the election upon that ground may be presented. - 109.
+No elector who has voted at an election shall, in any proceeding to question the election, be required to state for which recognized political party or independent group he has voted.

-Prohibition of disclosure of vote
+Prohibition of disclosure of vote.